wi7a1ian/nip-lab-2018/README.md

 			...
 		}
 		```
-	1. Then we can use it in our BlogPostsController now:
+	1. Then we can use it in our BlogPostsController:
 		```csharp
 		public class BlogPostsController : ControllerBase
 		{